307l/TheCatch-2018/README.md

    ![first two squares](/others-6/firsttwo.png)

    It is clear that there is not a single key.
 There must be more keys provided that it is a Grille cipher.
 We tried to find indexes using a brute force approach.
 We have flag which consists of 24 letters.
 We have four squares, hence we concluded that we need to find positions for six symbols from each square.
 First five symbols must be "CT18-".
 The sixth is unknown.
 The code is [here](/others-6/bruteforce.py).
-We found nothing.
+We found nothing eventhough we considered even rotations.

-   We keep this problem away a little and went out to have some fresh air.
+   We put this problem away a little and went out to have some fresh air.
 We abandoned the idea that there are four squares and tried to do the pattern matching manually which resulted in the following letters:

    ```
    HBSR-CCR2DC16-6X1FBU-NLWFIPTDHBH-FRLVA7G5SC3T18-V-EA2-CHT-YBY0VZ 7TZE-NAUPOL8LG-P6VO6IDM FU6ZNWFX-LIBTOMHFLAZGSYCXDT-18NF-EWAMCHJ-